 Note: This exercise is to restore blood flow and awareness of sensations, it is not the correct technique to resolve a premature ejaculation, erectile dysfunction or unable to orgasm issue which I can explain.

 For a healthy libido to be fully restored, the above issues must be addressed.
 Knowing how to operate your body sexually is a must.
 Emotional as well as sexual resistance builds when problems are not being dealt with.
 To restore a happy and healthy sex life, make sure you’re also dealing with your own emotional triggers and not contributing to triggering your partner due to a lack of integrity.

-Jacqui Oliver is a published author and Psycho-Sexual Relationship Consultant at End the Problem.
-Jacqui renews relationships by helping men and women solve their emotional and sexual issues.
-She is passionate about helping people develop new mindsets and strategies to overcome life challenges.
-Through her work, Jacqui conceptualized the Emotional Reset Technique™
+PsychoSexual Relationship Specialist at End the Problem Jacqui Olliver is a published author who renews relationships by solving emotional and sexual issues for men, women and couples.
+Jacqui is passionate about helping people develop new mindsets and strategies to overcome life challenges.
+Through her work she conceptualized and co-created the Emotional Reset Technique™ which resolves emotional triggers.